Last Updated: April 21, 2021

 - Klok FA, Kruip M, van der Meer NJM, et al. Incidence of thrombotic complications in critically ill ICU patients with COVID-19.
 Thromb Res.
 2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32291094.

-- Menter T, Haslbauer JD, Nienhold R, et al. Post-mortem examination of COVID19 patients reveals diffuse alveolar damage with severe capillary congestion and variegated findings of lungs and other organs suggesting vascular dysfunction.
+- Menter T, Haslbauer JD, Nienhold R, et al. Postmortem examination of COVID-19 patients reveals diffuse alveolar damage with severe capillary congestion and variegated findings in lungs and other organs suggesting vascular dysfunction.
 Histopathology.
 2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32364264.

 - Tavazzi G, Civardi L, Caneva L, Mongodi S, Mojoli F. Thrombotic events in SARS-CoV-2 patients: an urgent call for ultrasound screening.
 Intensive Care Med.
 2020.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32322918.